LudovicEspeel/course-web-essentials/docs/11_history_and_evolution/README.md

-# History en evolution of the internet and the web
+# History and evolution of the internet and the web

 ## 1950s

 Networks did not really exist.
 Computers existed out of large mainframes with many terminals.
-Connections where in permanent use by a terminal.
-Connections could not be shared.
+Connections were in permanent use by a terminal and could not be shared.
 This principle is called point-to-point communication.

 ![IMAGE](./images/image1.png)

 ## 1960-1970s

-Some networks existed but where local implementations.
+Some networks existed but were local implementations:

 * ARPANET
 * NPL
 * Merit Network
 * CYCLADES

-Computers where very expensive at the time.
+Computers were very expensive at that time.
 It would be desirable to be able to use a computer that was on a remote location or on the other side of the country.
 The idea arose to connect these computers and mainframes to a large network.
 The cold war also emerged the idea that a computer network could survive a nuclear war.
-Permanent point-to-point connections where impossible or to expensive.
+Permanent point-to-point connections were impossible or too expensive.
 A new technique needed to be used to make the networks possible.

 A technique called **packet switching** was used to connect multiple networks over a single cable.
-Some protocols where invented that made use of packet switching to join the networks together.
+Some protocols were invented that made use of packet switching to join the networks together.

 ![IMAGE](./images/image2.png)

 In a packet switched network, all data is split into small packets.
 Each packet must be routed from destination to source.
-The time when no data is send, the line is available for use of other packets from other sources and destinations.
+The time when no data is sent, the line is available for use of other packets from other sources and destinations.
 In this way there is no more need of expensive and inefficient point-to-point connections.

 ## 1982: TCP/IP

-TCP/IP is a set of protocols that make use of the packet switching principle.
-Although both protocols can be used separately.
+TCP/IP is a set of protocols that make use of the packet switching principle, although both protocols can be used separately.
 In almost any use case they come hand in hand.

 ### TCP: Transmission Control Protocol

-The TCP protocol enables for a reliable connection between to endpoints.
+The TCP protocol enables for a reliable connection between two endpoints.
 It uses handshaking to confirm that data has reached the destination.
 If something would happen that prevents the data from reaching the destination, the protocol will be able to detect this.

 TCP also introduces the principle of `ports`.
 Each computer can use up to 65536 to listen to.
 Each port could be a different application or service that is made available to the other systems in the network.
 For example HTTP uses port 80 and email uses port 25.
 Using this principle a single computer can have both an HTTP server and SMTP (mail) server up and running.